Siepmann: Overview

-Siepmann is family-owned and entirely controlled by the Hugo Siepmann branch of the family.
-The company is still at the same location where it moved in 1909, with headquarters at Emil-Siepmann-Strasse named after Emil Siepmann.
+Siepmann is primarily controlled by the Hugo Siepmann branch of the family.
+The descendants of Emil Siepmann are non-active minority owners.
+The operations are still at the same location where it moved in 1909, with headquarters at Emil-Siepmann-Strasse named after Emil Siepmann.
 Siepmann manufactures for the railway, wind power, heavy duty, valve, marine, construction equipment, production and mining industries.
 It currently has the following divisions: